OlivierSohn/hamazed/BACKLOG.md

+- continue game if one ship is alive, but another one collided?

+- do not draw ship if it collided.

 - graceful shutdown with "Ctrl + C" for windows : http://hope.simons-rock.edu/~pshields/cs/cmpt312/libraries/base/GHC-ConsoleHandler.html

 - fix UI: the name of players is far away to the left, not very visible is window is not big enough.